ossf/scorecard/docs/checks.md

 **Remediation steps**
 - Place a security policy file `SECURITY.md` in the root directory of your repository.
 This makes it easily discoverable by a vulnerability reporter.
-- The file should contain information on what constitutes a vulnerability and a way to report it securely, e.g., an issue tracker with private issue support, encrypted email with a published public key.
+- The file should contain information on what constitutes a vulnerability and a way to report it securely (e.g. issue tracker with private issue support, encrypted email with a published public key).
 Follow the  [coordinated vulnerability disclosure guidelines](https://github.com/ossf/oss-vulnerability-guide/blob/main/guide.md) to respond to vulnerability disclosures.
 - For GitHub, see more information [here](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository).

 ## Signed-Releases